mwalbers1/Data-Analytics-Bootcamp/amazon-vine-analysis/README.md

 ## Overview

-Build ETL process using PySpark to extract Amazon reviews dataset, transform the data, and load it into an AWS cloud database, pgAdmin.
+Build ETL process using PySpark to extract Amazon reviews dataset, transform the data, and load it into an AWS cloud database.